There are several reasons students can lose their status. Among the most common are:

 If you apply beyond the 5-month period, your application is less likely to be approved

 because you will have to demonstrate that there were exceptional circumstances which

 prevented you from applying in a timely manner.

 Frequently Asked Questions

-What if I don’t apply for reinstatement and stay in the U.S.?If you don’t apply for reinstatement and don’t re-enter the U.S. in order to regain your status, your status will be illegal, possibly subject to deportation.
-In addition, you will not be eligible for any of the benefits available to F-1 students, including employment.
+What if I don't apply for reinstatement and stay in the U.S.?If you don’t apply for reinstatement or re-enter the U.S. in order to regain your status, you may be subject to deportation and may be barred from re-entering the U.S. in the future.
+In addition, while you are in the U.S. you will not be eligible for any of the benefits available to F-1 students, including employment.

 Can I study if I am out of status?Yes, but you cannot work on (or off) campus.